What is the Role of Art in “Health”?

 Where we go from Here

 We all get to choose the definition of health we want to apply to our work and our lives.
-And when we compare society’s common definitions to the WHO’s 1946 description, it’s clear we’ve been thinking small.
+But when we compare society’s common health definitions to the WHO’s 1946 description, it’s clear we’ve been thinking small.

 It’s not just about what’s absent.
 What’s here?